archievawser/sycamore/README.md

-FYI - this project isn't close to being completed yet, it's for personal use only currently.
+FYI - this project isn't completed yet, it's for personal use only currently.

 # Example scene